 On a larger screen in side-by-side parallel-view format, such as a computer or laptop monitor, a mirrored or prismatic stereoscope can be used.
 The one I use everyday is the NVP3D stereoscope.
 The mirrors do not distort the images, as I’ve noticed in other mirrored-viewers, and there’s a knob on the top which allows you to adjust the angle of the mirrors so you can view different-sized stereoscopic images on a variety of different-sized monitors.
-A more inexpensive prismatic stereoscope for monitors is the Loreo Pixi 3D viewer (which are unfortunately being discontinued, but you may also find them on eBay), recommended for 10 to 15 inch wide 3D images.
-I like that it enables the user to loop it around their ears so they can use it hands-free but I’m afraid I have not tried one of these myself so I cannot comment of the quality of the stereoscopic effect it produces when used (review coming soon though).
+An inexpensive prismatic stereoscope for monitors is the Loreo Pixi 3D viewer (which are unfortunately being discontinued, but you may also find them on eBay), recommended for 10 to 15 inch wide 3D images.
+I like that it enables the user to loop it around their ears so they can use it hands-free but I’m afraid I have not tried one of these myself so I cannot comment yet about the quality of the stereoscopic effect it produces when used (review coming soon though).
 There are other prismatic viewers which can be also used for the larger screens, you can order some from Berezin in the USA; please see the individual glasses/viewers on this website for their recommendations for use with particular screen sizes.

 For side-by-side cross-view images please see my tutorial on how you can view these without a stereoscope, be aware though that if you leave your camera on everyone will see you staring at them cross-eyed!